 Hi, my name is Phyllis Narus and I'm the proud owner of R&M Yarns.
-I purchased the business on November 30, 2005, from Mr. Weldon Williamson and moved the business to Cleveland, Tennessee, from Adairsville, Georgia.
+I purchased the business on November 30, 2005, from Mr. Weldon Williamson and moved it to Cleveland, Tennessee from Adairsville, Georgia.
 Three years later, I bought a few acres near my home and built a new building for R&M and moved once again to our current location--Georgetown, Tennessee (about 5 miles from Cleveland, TN).

-I have learned a lot about running a business since 2005 and it sure has been an education!
+I have learned a lot about running a business since 2005 and what an education!
 I can't believe everything that is involved in operating a successful business.
 I now have much more respect and empathy for small business owners everywhere!

 R&M Yarns take pride in the fact that when you call, you will talk to a "real" person....no machine asking you to punch a button for this and a button for that!
-R&M is a small business, but we have earned a reputation for fast and accurate shipments and try to always take time to speak with our customers about their yarn needs.
-One of the most frequently heard comments from our customers is: "Wow...I can't believe I got my yarn order so fast!" and "Thank you for taking time to help me decide what yarn I needed to purchase for my project."
+R&M is a small business, but we have earned a reputation for great yarns at great prices and fast shipments.
+I always try to take time to speak with our customers about their yarn needs and help them make decisions if asked.
+Frequently heard comments from our customers include...
+"Wow...I can't believe I got my yarn order so fast!" and "Thank you for taking time to help me decide what yarn I needed to purchase for my project."

 When I'm not out buying yarn or following up on a new yarn source, I'm working with the everyday business aspects of R&M or teaching weaving classes in our Studio.

 R&M Yarns focuses on supplying yarns on cones for our weavers and machine knitters.
 We no longer will be offering knitting or crochet related products.